 Neste is committed to advancing responsible recruitment in our operations and value chains, to ensure fair, ethical and transparent recruitment processes that protect the rights and wellbeing of jobseekers.
-In 2023, Neste took various actions to drive responsible recruitment, including:
+In 2024, Neste took various actions to drive responsible recruitment, including:

-- Adding no-recruitment-fee clauses to contracts with recruitment agencies and staffing firms used by Neste. - Strictly enforcing Neste's Supplier Code of Conduct no-recruitment-fee policy in sustainability audits conducted on suppliers of renewable raw materials. - For example, in 2022, we identified that workers employed by one of our suppliers in the Middle East had paid recruitment fees.
-We worked closely with our supplier to develop time-bound remedial actions, ensuring that by early 2023, all fees had been fully reimbursed to the affected workers. - Auditing the migrant worker recruitment agencies used by one of Neste's suppliers in both their sending and receiving countries. - Using anonymous worker voice surveys to improve our visibility on recruitment practices affecting supply chain and contracted workers. - Using posters, induction training, and regular social toolbox meetings to educate the migrant workers employed by contractors operating on Neste sites about their labor rights and to encourage them to report concerns directly to Neste.
+- Adding no-recruitment-fee clauses to contracts with recruitment agencies and staffing firms used by Neste. - Strictly enforcing Neste's Supplier Code of Conduct no-recruitment-fee policy in sustainability audits conducted on suppliers of renewable raw materials. - Monitoring the implementation of corrective actions resulting from Neste-led audits of migrant worker recruitment agencies used by one of our suppliers in both their sending and receiving countries. - Using anonymous worker voice surveys to improve our visibility on recruitment practices affecting supply chain and contracted workers. - Using posters, induction training, and social toolbox meetings to educate the migrant workers employed by contractors operating on Neste sites about their labor rights and to encourage them to report concerns directly to Neste.